Pam Lychner: Death

-Shannon had copied Claude Monet's paintings, and Pam wanted her to see Fondation Monet in Giverny, France, his former garden.
+Shannon had copied Claude Monet's paintings, and Pam wanted her to see his former garden, Fondation Monet in Giverny, France.
 They had planned a three-day trip.

 Pam, Shannon, and Katie flew from Houston to John F. Kennedy International Airport in New York City, and then connected to TWA Flight 800 bound for Charles de Gaulle International Airport near Paris, on July 17, 1996.
 N93119, the Boeing 747-100 used for Flight 800, exploded off the coast of Long Island, killing all of the passengers and crew, including the three Lychners.
 Joe advocated for an investigation of Flight 800.
 According to him, Pam's and Katie's bodies were recovered during the first night of rescue efforts.
-On July 22, five days after the crash, the Suffolk County, New York coroners had identified Pam's body and he was summoned to confirm the identification.
+On July 22, five days after the crash, the Suffolk County, New York coroners had identified Pam's body, and he was summoned to confirm the identification.
 Days later Katie's body was positively identified, and on July 28 Shannon's body was recovered.
 All three received burial in a family plot near Chicago, Illinois.

 The National Transportation Safety Board (NTSB) concluded that a flammable mixture of air and aviation fuel vapors in the center wing fuel tank exploded, destroying the aircraft.